Director: E. Fogarty

 For students interested in the study of international relations as a major or minor, Colgate offers an interdisciplinary approach to the subject.
-International Relations majors acquire a broad knowledge of world politics through directed study in political science, economics, diplomatic history, and language training.
+International Relations majors acquire a broad knowledge of world politics through directed study in political science, economics, diplomatic history, and languages.
 Students are also invited to participate in on-campus programs supported by the International Relations program.

 Students interested in majoring in International Relations should begin language training and take the program’s introductory course, POSC 232, or ECON 151, or a related HIST course.
 Students who have AP credit for ECON 151 must take one additional elective course.
 POSC 152 can offer a general introduction to international relations, but does not ordinarily count toward the IR major.

-Colgate University has recently established a five-year, BA+MA program with the Graduate Institute of International and Development Studies in Geneva that may be of interest to students pursuing International Relations.
-In this program, students can receive a BA from Colgate and an MA from the Graduate Institute by completing three of their final four semesters (years 4 and 5) at the Graduate Institute.
+Colgate University has recently established a five-year, AB+MA program with the Graduate Institute of International and Development Studies in Geneva that may be of interest to students pursuing International Relations.
+In this program, students can receive a AB from Colgate and an MA from the Graduate Institute by completing three of their final four semesters (years 4 and 5) at the Graduate Institute.
 For more information on this program, students may contact the program director (firstname.lastname@example.org).

 Questions about the International Relations program may be directed to the director (email@example.com) and the program’s web page.